Dame96/Evil_Wiz.py/README.md

 # Evil_Wiz.py
-Advanced Python Mod 2 Project

-Hello World..welcome to my "Evil Wizard" game!
+Hello World..welcome to my "Evil Wizard" CLI game!

-My motivation was to use the advanced concepts of the Python language that I have been studying to create a fun interactive game so I built this program.
+My motivation was to use the concepts of the Python language that I have been studying to create a fun interactive CLI game so I built this program.
 Utilizing the OOP Priciples, conditional statements and loops I was able to successfully achiecve the goal.